USEPA/HMS-Gridded-Automation/README.md

 5) Change the directory/path/folder where the repository was downloaded : e.g. cd path\folderofchoice
-6) Initialize jupyterlab to open the files from the downloaded repository: python -m jupyterlab A browser on the internet will open with  jupyterlab to access the jupyter notebook for the workflow and provided the associated files required for running the respository after forking or downloading.
+6) Initialize jupyterlab to open the files from the downloaded repository: python -m jupyterlab A browser on the internet will open with  jupyterlab to access the jupyter notebook for the workflow and the provided associated files required for running the respository after forking or downloading.

+# Viewing Notebook Render
+If unable to view the notebook render due to the output stored in the jupyter notebook, please use the nbviewer link: https://nbviewer.org/github/kvenable2011/HMS-Gridded-Automation/blob/main/022025_HMS_Automation_Cleaned.ipynb